MikeMoore63/pybuildInfo/BUILD.md

 setuptools-golang-build-manylinux-wheels --golang=1.18.4 --pythons 'cp36-cp36m cp37-cp37m cp38-cp38 cp39-cp39'
 ```
 So builds for linux x86 images for python versions 3.6 through to 3.9

+NB On environments that prebuilt libraries are not supported go >= 1.8 MUST be installed and on the path.